inensus/Steama-Meter-Package/README.md

 When all records been updated, the plugin will start to synchronize the elder transactions( or the transaction that are not processed over Micropowermanager) automatically.

+## Sms Sending

+This plugin use Micropowermanager's  Sms-Gateway application for notifying customers.
+When their account balances reduce under their low balance warning limit and when customers make new payments, notifies through sms.
+Sms bodies are determined on SmsBodyGenerator class in Helpers folder.
+They can be changed from this class.

 ## Installation
 Install the package via `composer require inensus/steama-meter`